20kdc/gabien-common/micromvn/README.md

   *It does not automatically run a clean/compile.*
 * `umvn-make-scripts <...>`\
   Extracts scripts `umvn` and `umvn.class` to run the `umvn.class` file.
+* `umvn-new-project`\
+  Creates a new pom.xml file if it does not already exist.

 ## Options